Backlog of Illinois gun owner permits raises call to scrap 'broken' system

-Tom Holmes, owner of Military Surplus Outlet at 1902 S. Main St. in Jacksonville, sees gun ownership as a constitutional right and questions why something like the Illinois Firearm Owner Identification card is needed to confirm that right.
+Tom Holmes, owner of Military Surplus Outlet in Jacksonville, sees gun ownership as a constitutional right and questions why something like the Illinois Firearm Owner Identification card is needed to confirm that right.
 Illinois is just one of four states in the nation to have such a requirement.

 "Here in Illinois, we have privileges, not rights," Holmes said.